celery/celery/docs/userguide/calling.rst

     messages when sending binary files, and a slight speedup over JSON processing.

-    See http://docs.python.org/library/pickle.html for more information.
+    See :mod:`pickle` for more information.

 yaml -- YAML has many of the same characteristics as json,
     except that it natively supports more data types (including dates,